-RV Clubs in the USA and Canada
+RV Club Directory for the USA and Canada - RV Travel

 Good Sam Club.
 Website.

 By far the largest organization of RV owners in the world.
-Best benefits: nearly 1,500 Good Sam Chapters across North America, regional rallies and a large national rally, and 10 percent off at most RV parks across the USA and Canada.
-It’s well worth joining for the campground discounts and a discount when shopping at Camping World stores.
+Main benefits: nearly 1,500 Good Sam chapters across North America, and 10 percent off at most decent RV parks and Camping World stores.
+The club provides little else these days for members and is often criticized for excessive junk mail hyping one money-making service or another.

-Largest club for owners of self-contained motorhomes.
+Large club for owners of all types of RVs.
 Many regional and special interest chapters.
-Local rallies and one huge national rally.
+Local rallies and one large national rally.
 The organization has struggled in recent years with a declining membership.
-It’s once-thick and informative magazine was once worth the price of a membership, but its pages have dropped by half in recent years and its editorial matter often too focused on “supporting your club” rather than providing useful information.
-Still, the club is worth joining for motorhome owners.
+Its once-thick and informative magazine was worth the price of a membership, but its pages have dropped by half in recent years and its editorial matter often too focused on “supporting your club” rather than providing useful information.
+Still, FMCA may be appealing to some RVers because of its member benefits.

 Explorer RV Club.
 Website.